-Concurrent (C) measurement commands are typically used with sensors connected to a bus.
-Concurrent (C) commands for this sensor deviate from the standard C command implementation.
+Concurrent Measurement (C) commands are typically used with sensors connected to a bus.
+C commands for this sensor deviate from the standard C command implementation.
 First, send the C command, wait the specified amount of time detailed in the C command response, and then use D commands to read its response prior to communicating with another sensor.

-Please refer to Table 3 for an explanation of the command sequence and see Table 5 for an explanation of response parameters.
+Please refer to Table 3 for an explanation of the command sequence and to Table 10 for an explanation of response parameters.